kubernetes/community/contributors/design-proposals/admission_control_event_rate_limit.md

 ## Background

-This document proposes a system for using admission control to enforce a limit on the number of event requests that the API Server will accept in a given time slice.
-In a large multi-tenant cluster, there may be a small percentage of tenants that are always in some type of error state, in which each tenant is producing a steady stream of error event requests.
-Each individual tenant may not be producing an absurd amount of event requests on its own, but taken collectively the errors from this small percentage of tenants can have a significant impact on the performance of the cluster overall.
+This document proposes a system for using an admission control to enforce a limit on the number of event requests that the API Server will accept in a given time slice.
+In a large cluster with many namespaces managed by disparate administrators, there may be a small percentage of namespaces that have pods that are always in some type of error state, for which the kubelets and controllers in the cluster are producing a steady stream of error event requests.
+Each individual namespace may not be causing a large amount of event requests on its own, but taken collectively the errors from this small percentage of namespaces can have a significant impact on the performance of the cluster overall.

 ## Use cases